-We then turn the discussion to look at what we, as a not-for-profit member association, can use any ideas or elements from those examples to address our business needs.
+We then turn the discussion to look at what we, as a not-for-profit member association, can use from those examples to address our business needs.

 Here’s a quick example of how that happens…

-In one brainstorming session a team member presented a campaign from Taco Bell, where they sent female fashion bloggers a customized taco ring.
+In one brainstorming session, a team member presented a campaign from Taco Bell where they sent female fashion bloggers a custom taco ring.
 On the surface, this seems to have little applicability to the association world.
-The nugget of the campaign we found interesting was the use of an influencer to reach an audience that Taco Bell couldn’t otherwise communicate with.
+The nugget of the campaign we found interesting was the use of an influencer to reach an audience Taco Bell couldn’t otherwise communicate with.
 We also liked the fun interplay between Taco Bell and the influencers through social media.

 The CSMLS similarly has limited ability to communicate with the general public, even though membership looks to us to engage the public in raising awareness about the profession.
-We evolved the concept and created The Pocket Project, where we sent influential Canadians a customized piece of the lab – their own pocket protector.
+We evolved the concept and created The Pocket Project, where we sent influential Canadians a custom piece of the lab – their own pocket protector.
 We asked them to share their new lab-inspired accessory with their social audiences.
-Here’s George Stroumboulopoulos sporting his customized pocket protector on Twitter:

 5. FOSTER SOME HEALTHY DISAGREEMENT